Hit By a Car On a Bike? How to Handle a Bicycle Accident

 7. Contact a Lawyer

-If you want a settlement or even the maximum payout from your insurance (or the drivers) you need a lawyer.
-They can help you with everything from drafting a letter to your insurance to representing you in court if need be.
+If you want a settlement or even the maximum payout from your insurance (or the drivers) you need a Birmingham bike accident lawyer.
+Your lawyer can help you with everything from drafting a letter to your insurance to representing you in court if need be.

 Bicycle Accidents – How to Move On